wy82/Fast-Robots/docs/_pages/lab-12.md

 ![Waypoints](/lab-12-assets/Waypoints.png)

-## Naive Path Planning
+## Path Planning

-To ensure that at least one successful run would be completed, the first approach was to implement a naive trajectory consisting of only forward movements and pure rotations.
+For this lab, the first approach was to implement a naive trajectory consisting of only forward movements and pure rotations.

 The robot would then reach the waypoints via PID controllers on the distance to the walls and the yaw from the IMU.